 17.5 Transfer of Credits: The Advanced Studies and Research Board, may consider credits earned by a student at another HEC recognized institution, subject to a maximum of 50 per cent of the minimum credits requirements for the degree, on the recommendations of Equivalence Committee provided that:

-17.8 Credit earned for a course shall lapse on the expiry of five years for a regular student and seven years for a part time student from the end of the semester in which the course was qualified.
+17.8 Credit earned for a course shall lapse on the expiry of five years for regular student and seven years for part time student from the end of the semester in which the course was qualified.
 The Advanced Studies and Research Board may revalidate the lapsed courses for special reasons to be recorded.

 Explanation: Deficiency course once qualified will not lapse and shall not be called in question again and need not to be revalidated.

 17.9 No course shall carry more than 4 credits.